laidbackcoder/Simple-System-Update/README.md

 # Simple System Update
-A simple Shell Script to Update Linux using 'apt-get' commands.
+A simple Shell Script to Update the Ubuntu Linux Distro.

 *Run in Terminal:* `sh SimpleSystemUpdate.sh`